top of page

 Wear gloves – Choose non-latex, cotton-lined gloves to protect your hands when cleaning.

-Use eczema-safe products – Look for cleaning products labeled as “sensitive” or “natural,” with no added fragrance or harsh chemicals.
+Use eczema-safe products – Look for cleaning products labelled as “sensitive” or “natural,” with no added fragrance or harsh chemicals.

 Ventilate your space – Always clean in well-ventilated areas to avoid breathing in irritating fumes.